Fr75s/bigscraperqt/README.md

 A list of new planned features are below.

 - Flathub Release
-- Export to Secondary frontend
-- Different Scraping Sources
+- Different Scraping Sources (more than 2)

-Some of these features were in previous iterations; I hope to add them to bigscraper-qt as well:

 - Asynchronous scraping (even more efficient)
 - Clearing Cached data from application